The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Introduction

 An important difference between our models and the classical contact process is that the classical contact process has a type of monotonicity called \textit{attractiveness} (or equivalently is an attractive particle system) while our models are not known to have this property.
 This property states that if we have initial infected sets $A \subseteq B$ and $\xi_t^A$ and $\xi_t^B$ are the infected sets at time $t$ beginning from initial infected sets $A$ and $B$ respectively, then there exists a coupling between $\xi_t^A$ and $\xi_t^B$ such that $\xi_t^A \subseteq\xi_t^B$ for all $t \geq 0$.
 Attractiveness is an important ingredient in the proofs of many results about the classical contact process.
 Neither the contact process with isolation nor the contact process with vigilance is known to be an attractive particle system, and this presents technical challenges in deriving our results.

-We study the contact process with isolation and contact process with vigilance on configuration model random graphs where the degree distribution follows a power law distribution with power law $\gamma > 2$.
+We study the contact process with isolation and contact process with vigilance on configuration model random graphs where the degree distribution follows a power law distribution with power law exponent $\gamma > 3$.
 Our main result on the contact process with isolation shows that this model, like the classical contact process, exhibits at least stretched exponential survival for all choices of $\lambda$ and $\alpha$ on these graphs.
-This is somewhat surprising because \cite{CSW} and \cite{LamSIRS} previously showed that similar models exhibit polynomial survival on the star graph, and behavior on the star graph forms the basis of proofs showing the classical contact process exhibits long survival for all $\lambda > 0$ on high degree random graphs.
+This is somewhat surprising because \cite{CSW} and \cite{LamSIRS} previously showed that similar models exhibit polynomial survival on the star graph.
+By contrast, the classical contact process survives for exponentially long on star graphs, and this property is fundamental to proving that the classical contact process survives exponentially long for all $\lambda > 0$ on high degree random graphs~\cite{bhamidi2021survival,ChatterjeeDurrett2009,mountford2016exponential}.